PRICING

 4 Factors That Drive Video Costs Up

-If you’re getting quotes that feel high, it’s probably because your project requires one of these four factors to achieve your goal.
+If you’re getting quotes that feel high, it’s probably because your project requires one of these four factors to achieve your goal:

 Multiple Filming Days: Time is any company’s most valuable asset.
-Every additional day on-set multiplies the costs of the crew, equipment, travel, and more..
+Every additional day on-set multiplies the costs of the crew, equipment, travel, and more.

 4 Ways to Drive the Price Down

-If you’re working with a leaner budget, focus on these three strategies to maximize your "billable hours":
+If you’re working with a leaner budget, focus on these strategies to maximize your billable hours:

 Use Internal Talent: If you can use your own enthusiastic team members instead of hired actors, you eliminate significant casting, day rates, and usage costs.
 It’s free, authentic, and a good Director or Producer can coach non-pros to perform great on camera.

-Leverage Existing Assets: If you have a library of existing content, like high-quality b-roll, professional photos, or stock footage, or if you have someone on your team who can handle graphic design, those assets make a huge difference in saving billable hours.
+Leverage Existing Assets: If you have a library of existing content, like high-quality b-roll, professional photos, or stock footage, or if you have someone on your team who can handle graphic design, those assets could make a huge difference in saving billable hours.

 When choosing a partner, it’s important to remember that you are not just buying a product.
 You’re buying reduced risk, and peace of mind.